-12.22.
-Organised exploitation and trafficking
+11.17 Organised exploitation and trafficking

-Trafficking involves the recruitment, transportation and exploitation of women and children for the purposes of prostitution and domestic servitude across international borders and within countries.
+Trafficking involves the recruitment, transportation and exploitation of women and children for the purposes of prostitution and domestic servitude across international borders and within countries

-Victims are trafficked through criminal networks - often between towns and cities - and forced or coerced into sex with multiple men.
+Victims are trafficked through criminal networks - often between towns and cities - and forced or coerced into sex.
 They may also be used to recruit new victims.
 This serious organised activity can involve the buying and selling of young people.